 You may respond by saying that we need to make a gesture, or that cycling to work is good for your health.
 Fair enough — but the fact is that you have not met your original goal of reducing gasoline consumption and reducing the emission of greenhouse gases.

 In fact, you may have made matters worse than if you had done nothing at all.
-In order to understand this conundrum let us meet that bewhiskered Victorian gentleman, William Stanley Jevons.

 The Coal Question